shubhamwagh/stereo-calib/README.md

 ```

 This script conducts post-calibration analysis, including calculating and plotting reprojection errors and root mean
 square (RMS) errors for both left and right camera views.
-Finally, it saves the calibration results and displays the
+Finally, it saves the calibration results
+to [results](./results) folder and displays the
 analysis plots.

 ### Perform Calibration: Single Image Analysis